Announcing the September 2018 Release of.....

 Where you can purchase Living Beneath the Colorado Peaks:

-Living Beneath the Colorado Peaks receives the 2019 Western Heritage Bronze Wrangler Award for Outstanding Photography/Art Book
+2019 Western Heritage Bronze Wrangler Award for Outstanding Photography/Art Book

 The book team joined well-known names including Kevin Costner, Michael Martin Murphey and the family of the late Clark McEntire as honorees at the 59th Annual Western Heritage Awards held at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
 Presented by celebrity hosts, the Museum’s Western Heritage Awards was established in 1961 to commemorate the American West by honoring individuals for their creative works in literature, music, television and film.